zanemilo/Dijjon/READ ME.md

 [H] Finish Implementation of First Bandit Quest Prototype to make a functional demo environment to test new features, troubleshoot bugs, and generally demonstrate with.

 [H] Move away from long single file of spaghetti code.
 I would like to try to refactor bits of code into dedicated files that will be imported into the main game loop later on.
 This way code is easier read, review takes much less time and focus maintains on development.
 Break it down into OOP Classes (ie, Player Class should be dedicated class with sep file)

+[M] Integrate Quest Journal with Quests (whereever hard-coded and/or dynamic)

+[M] Create a better UI functionality for the quest journal instead of a dict being display.

 [M] Small idea for menu functions such as inn_menu... temporarily(once selction is made simply delete the option from the list or dictionary) append table to end with 'quit' or 'back' or 'return' only for sake of adding option to the enumerated output for user to select from.
 This way user won't assume they are stuck in menu.
 -Another idea, showcased in Python crash course is to print('If you would like to quit at anytime, enter 'q'') followed by incorporating that input into the if elif else logic tree for the menu.